-We have audited the financial statements of AECOM Europe Holdings Limited (the 'Company') for the year ended 1 October 2021, which comprise the Profit and Loss Account, the Balance Sheet, Statement of Changes in Equity, and the related notes 1 to 15, including a summary of significant accounting policies.
+We have audited the financial statements of AECOM Europe Holdings Limited for the year ended 30 September 2022, which comprise the Profit and Loss Account, the Balance Sheet, the Statement of Changes in Equity, and the related notes 1 to 16, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 'Reduced Disclosure Framework' (United Kingdom Generally Accepted Accounting Practice).

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the Company's affairs as at 1 October 2021 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the Company's affairs as at 30 September 2022 and of its loss for the year then ended: - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.